irskep/rum/README.txt

 You can repeat a command n times by preceding that command with a number.
 Using this feature, we can significantly shorten the 'helloworld' program:
 "helloworld",[32-.,]

+Comment out lines until the next LF with #.
+Please do not put brackets or parentheses inside comments.

 RUM is in the public domain.